soukoku/aspnetcore-vue/README.md

 # CS project mods

-These are needed for proper build/release using dotnet.
+These are needed for proper release/publish using dotnet.
+What this does is exclude the **/dist** folder from project but still build the vue app and include it in published build.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">